olivierphi/devblog/docs/2022/07-22---from-scratch-to-online-in-production-in-a-single-day-with-django-part-2.md

 I would also like to thank Audrey and Daniel Roy Greenfeld for their book [Two Scoops Of Django](https://www.feldroy.com/books/two-scoops-of-django-3-x), which was a very helpful resource for me when I started to learn Django and tried to see what the best practices could be in this ecosystem - definitely worth the purchase! :slight_smile:

+And thanks again to my friend Yann - [einenlum.com](https://www.einenlum.com/) - for his careful review :eyeglasses: and useful feedback on this article :hugging:

+*[deadwood]: The Gim Rummy jargon for cards that can't be grouped together in a player's hand